Skip to content

 • -mfpu=fpv4-sp-d16: Specifies the floating-point unit type

-• -fno-exceptions: Disables C++ exceptions (common in embedded)
+• -fno-exceptions: Disables C++ exceptions (common in embedded systems)

-CMAKE_FIND_ROOT_PATH_MODE series: Controls CMake's search behavior when looking for libraries, header files, and other resources, preventing the accidental use of host platform libraries.
+CMAKE_FIND_ROOT_PATH_MODE series: Controls CMake's search behavior when finding libraries, header files, etc., to avoid accidentally using libraries from the host platform.

 A More Complex Toolchain Example: ARM Linux

-For ARM devices running Linux (like the Raspberry Pi), the Toolchain file will be somewhat different:
+For ARM devices running Linux (like Raspberry Pi), the Toolchain file will be different:

 cmake